California

 Criminal Offender Record Information – CORI

 CORI information can also be found through CLETS.
 CORI is defined in Penal Code 11075 as a database of compiled records and data that allow law enforcement officers to identify criminal offenders.
-CORI contains information like:
+Contains CORI information like:

 • Prior arrest history